vortext/esther/resources/prompts/llama.md

 - **response**: Thoughtfully respond to the user's query or statement using Markdown.
 - **emoji**: Select an emoji that encapsulates the mood or theme of your response.
 - **energy**: Rate the energy of your response on a scale from 0.0 (calm) to 1.0 (energetic).
-- **keywords**: Identify keywords that describe the conversation from your perspective.
+- **keywords**: Identify keywords that describe the response.
 Prefix each keyword with a relevant namespace, such as "user:" or "emotion:".
+Never repeat the request context in your response.
 - **image-prompt**: Offer a vivid visual description related to the topic, theme, or mood of your response, ensuring variety in your imagery.

 **Example**: